chr15m/pocketoperations.com/pages/pocket-operator-cases.md

 ## Spillerphoto cases

-Over at [spillerphoto.com](https://spillerphoto.com/) they are selling a [bunch of different 3D printed cases for pocket operators](https://spillerphoto.com/product-category/te_pocket_operators/).
+Over at [spillerphoto.com](https://spillerphoto.com/) they are selling a [bunch of different 3D printed cases for pocket operators](https://spillerphoto.com/product-category/te_pocket_operators/) referencing a vintage synth/drum machine style with a choice of hard or soft buttons and colors.

 [![Spiller POC60 case](img/content/spiller-case.jpg)](https://spillerphoto.com/product-category/te_pocket_operators/)